brunabaudel/blog/packages/todo/Swiftui-How to choose a file.codestory.md

 apply the view modifier to any view by calling the `fileImporter` method on the view and passing it the necessary parameters.

-The `fileImporter` view modifier has three parameters:
+The `fileImporter` view modifier has four parameters:

 * `isPresented`: a binding to a state variable that determines whether the document picker is currently being presented.
 When this value is `true`, the document picker is shown, and when it is `false`, the